-9 POINT OF CONTACT
+11 POINT OF CONTACT

-- 10 Casey O'Connell is the National Lead for FEMA reimbursements.
+- 12 Casey O'Connell is the National Lead for FEMA reimbursements.
 Each state has a designated - POC.
-The role of the state POC is to facilitate the collection and submission of proper - documentation to the FA, Budget and Evaluation Office (LLFA400000) at coconnel@blm.gov. - The State POC needs to notify the National POC when non-BLM (i.e. cooperators) are mobilized - for an ESF-4 assignment.
-The roles and responsibilities of the state POC, specific guidance for - processing requests, and a state POC listing are available on the BLM Fire & Aviation Budget - and Evaluation website at http://web.blm.gov/internal/fire/budget/index.html.
+The role of the state POC is to facilitate the collection and submission of proper - documentation to the FA, Budget and Evaluation Office (LLFA400000) at coconnel@blm.gov. - 15 The State POC needs to notify the National POC when non-BLM (i.e. cooperators) are mobilized - for an ESF-4 assignment.
+The roles and responsibilities of the state POC, specific guidance for - processing requests, and a state POC listing are available on the BLM Fire & Aviation Budget - and Evaluation website at - 19 https://web.blm.gov/internal/fire/budget/Reference_docs/esf4/ESF4_page.htm.

-CODING BASE-8 AND OVERTIME
+20 CODING BASE-8 AND OVERTIME

-- The FEMA policy states that FEMA will not reimburse agencies for base hours of employees - who are normally working at the time of the incident.
-This includes all permanent full-time - 20 employees and may include some career seasonal and temporary employees (depending on their - 21 normal period of funding). - The BLM employees who are normally working at the time of the incident, and are assigned to - or in support of (ESF-4), will code base hours to their home office and program.
-The BLM - career seasonal employees who are extended beyond their normal period of funding in support of - 25 ESF-4 will code base hours to the appropriate reimbursable ESF-4 code provided by the state - 26 POC.
-Documentation in regards to career seasonal normal periods of funding may be required - 27 for reimbursement. - State, district, and field offices and dispatch centers are required to provide names of the career - seasonal employees and the normal period of funding to the state POC to substantiate base hours - for reimbursement upon request.
-Failure to do so will result in hours being charged back to the - 31 home office or program. - All employees will code overtime, premium pay and travel expenses to the appropriate - reimbursable ESF-4 codes identified by the State POC, (i.e., LLFAXXX000 - LF6910000.NY0000 LRRFRXXXXX00).
-The overtime provisions of Public Law 106-558 - 35 (Wildland Fire Overtime) apply only to those assigned to emergency wildland fire activities - whose overtime work is exempt from coverage under the FLSA.
-This provision does not apply to
+- 21 Employees must be specifically assigned to the all-hazard incident via a resource order to be able - to charge labor expenses.
+Any labor expenses that are not supported by a resource order and an - OF-288 "Incident Time Report" will not be reimbursed by FEMA and will be charged back to - the employee's home unit. - 25 The FEMA policy states that FEMA will not reimburse agencies for base hours of employees - who are normally working at the time of the incident.
+This includes all permanent full-time - employees and may include some career seasonal and temporary employees (depending on their - 28 normal period of funding). - The BLM employees who are normally working at the time of the incident and are assigned to or - in support of (ESF-4), will code base hours to their home office and program.
+The BLM career - seasonal and temporary employees who are extended beyond their normal period of funding in - support of ESF-4 will code base hours to the appropriate reimbursable ESF-4 code provided by - the state POC.
+Documentation in regard to career seasonal normal periods of funding may be - required for reimbursement. - State, district, and field offices and dispatch centers are required to provide names of the career - seasonal and temporary employees and the normal period of funding to the state POC to

-- employees dispatched in support of all-hazard incidents (hurricanes, floods, earthquakes, oil - spills, and other non-fire emergencies).
+- substantiate base hours for reimbursement upon request.
+Failure to do so will result in hours - being charged back to the home office or program. - 3 All employees will code overtime, premium pay and travel expenses to the appropriate - reimbursable ESF-4 codes identified by the State POC, (i.e., LLFAXXX000 - 5 LF6910000.NY0000 LRRFRXXXXX00).
+The overtime provisions of Public Law 106-558 - 6 (Wildland Fire Overtime) apply only to those assigned to emergency wildland fire activities - whose overtime work is exempt from coverage under the FLSA.
+This provision does not apply to - 8 employees dispatched in support of all-hazard incidents (hurricanes, floods, earthquakes, oil - spills, and other non-fire emergencies).
 Do not use T&A HC 113 for any all-hazard incident.
-Use - regular overtime codes (110, 121, 120, etc.) when recording overtime in support of ESF-4 - 4 incidents.
+Use - regular overtime codes (110, 121, 120, etc.) when recording overtime in support of ESF-4 - incidents.

-- In a non-fire emergency, the exemption status of an exempt employee is determined on a work - 6 week basis.
-An exempt employee shall be non-exempt for any weekly tour of duty in which the - employee's primary duties for the period of emergency work are non-exempt (5 CFR 551.211 - 8 (f)(2)(ii)).
-For purposes of this CFR, primary duties typically mean the duty that constitutes the - 9 major part (over 50 percent) of an employee's work (5 CFR 551.104).
+- In a non-fire emergency, the exemption status of an exempt employee is determined on a work - week basis.
+An exempt employee shall be non-exempt for any weekly tour of duty in which the - employee's primary duties for the period of emergency work are non-exempt (5 CFR 551.211 - (f)(2)(ii)).
+For purposes of this CFR, primary duties typically mean the duty that constitutes the - major part (over 50 percent) of an employee's work (5 CFR 551.104).
 Non-exempt employees - retain their non-exempt status regardless of the emergency work performed or the incident - position to which assigned.

-HAZARD PAY AND ENVIRONMENTAL DIFFERENTIALS
+19 HAZARD PAY AND ENVIRONMENTAL DIFFERENTIALS